The Role Buyer Personas Play In Account Based Marketing

 Also, collect any accounts that have different preferences in style and marketing strategy.
 Include this new information as you build out your buyer personas to create a much more informed marketing department.

 - Action Prompts

 It’s important that you note not just what kind of people are your most successful – and least successful – customers, but also what moves them to action over the course of your relationship.

 Do they ever decide to purchase at a surprising time?
 Is there a particular sales technique, language, or even landing page that seems to work best with these accounts?
 Why is that, and what can you do to make the rest of your attempts more successful?

 ABM will do more than uncover new information.
 It will also highlight inaccuracies in your buyer personas.
 So make sure to note when you find contradictory evidence of buyer attributes as you study your most successful customers.

 Also note that this does not necessarily mean that the data has always been wrong – it may indicate a change in the industry.
-As it’s rare for changes to take place one at a time, make sure to study the rest of your information to ensure you aren’t missing any opportunities, or inaccurate in other aspects of your campaign targeting.
+As it’s rare for changes to take place one at a time, make sure to study the rest of your information to ensure you aren’t missing any opportunities, or inaccurate in other aspects of your B2B targeting.

 Last Word — Never Lose Focus